blitzagency/ios-unity5/README.md

 communicate to <-> from your unity content to your iOS app.
 I would recommend an event bus in both your Unity code and your iOS code.
-AKA one central place on both sides to emit events to and listen to events from ogit n each side.
+AKA one central place on both sides to emit events to and listen to events from on each side.

 In other words you will need 2 busses, 1 on the Unity side that you can call into to emit events from on the iOS side, and one on the iOS side that